Virginia – Featured Online Programs in Social Work

-- Virginia Society for Clinical Social Work – Provides information and education for Virginia’s clinical social workers by offering professional development opportunities, advocating for the field, and connecting members.
+VSCSW provides information and education for Virginia’s clinical social workers through professional development opportunities, advocacy for the field, and member connections.

 Frequently Asked Questions

-Yes, once you complete the process outlined above to become a Licensed Clinical Social Worker (LCSW) in Virginia, supervision is no longer required and you may practice independently in the state.
+Yes, once you complete the process outlined above to become an LCSW in Virginia, supervision is no longer required, and you may practice independently in the state.

 For the 3,000 hours of work experience required, can I count experience I gained years ago?

 Yes, as long the experience received approval from the Virginia Board of Social Work before you earned the hours, and you completed it within a period of 2-4 years.

 What kinds of qualifications are required of the person supervising my experience?

 Supervisors for bachelor’s-level LSW applicants must possess an LSW or LCSW.
 If the supervisor is a bachelor’s-level LSW, they must also hold three years of post-licensure work experience.
 Supervisors for LCSW applicants must hold an active LCSW license and at least two years of post-licensure work experience.